LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 If you add more than one command of a certain type (e.g. 2 messages) **only the first command** of this type will be processed.

-Please have a look at [this](https://developers.liveperson.com/function-as-a-service-developing-with-faas-events-templates.html) page to gain further insights about the available events & its related template.
-Also have a look at the related templates per messaging-event within the FaaS application.
+Please have a look at [this page](https://developers.liveperson.com/function-as-a-service-developing-with-faas-events-templates.html) for further insight into the available events & their related templates.
+You can also have a look at the related templates per messaging-event within the FaaS application itself

 ### Step-by-Step implementation guide